-Table 2-54: Contributing Factors AFH Identified Fair Housing Issues Contributing Factors Meaningful Actions Maintain a list of vacant residential land appropriate for affordable housing in the city, including sites in moderate and high resource areas (Program 1.1.1).
-Update the Downtown Specific Plan to facilitate revitalization, affordable housing development, and mixed-use development (Program 1.2.1).
-Encourage construction of Accessory Dwelling Units (Program 1.4.1).
-Encourage the construction of affordable units with three or more bedrooms (Program 1.5.3).
-Concentration of communities of color in TCAC-designated low resource areas Mousing Not Shortage of affordable housing options in moderate and high-resource areas.
-Produce affordable rental housing in opportunity-rich locations near transit, services, and key amenities (Programs 3.2.1 and 3.2.2).
-Housing Navigation Barriers Implement multilingual communication and outreach strategies for City-funde Housing Discrimination affordable housing developments (Program 3.3.1).
-Concentration of renter-occupied households in low-resource areas.
-Provide mortgage assistance for low- and moderate-income first-time homebuyers, prioritizing advertising to persons with disabilities and limited English proficiency (Program 3.4.1).
-Lack of acceptance of Housing Choice/Section 8 Voucher holders in moderate and high resource areas Encourage landlords and property managers in high resource areas to advertise their units to Section 8 voucher holders (Program 3.4.2).
+Table 2-54: Contributing Factors AFH Identified Fair Housing Issues Contributing Factors Meaningful Actions Maintain a list of vacant residential land appropriate for affordable housing in the city, including sites in moderate and high resource areas (Program 1.1.1.B).
+Update the Downtown Specific Plan to facilitate revitalization, affordable housing development, and mixed-use development (Program 1.2.1.B).
+Encourage construction of Accessory Dwelling Units (Program 1.4.1.E).
+Encourage the construction of affordable units with three or more bedrooms (Program 1.5.3.A).
+Shortage of affordable housing options in moderate and high-resource areas.
+Produce affordable rental housing in opportunity-rich locations near transit, services, and key amenities (Programs 3.2.1.A, 3.2.1.C, and 3.2.2.A).
+Housing Navigation Barriers Implement multilingual communication and outreach strategies for City-funder affordable housing developments (Program 3.3.1.A).
+Concentration of communities of color in TCAC-designated low Housing Discrimination Concentration of renter-occupied households in low-resource areas.
+Provide mortgage assistance for low- and moderate-income first-time homebuyers, prioritizing advertising to persons with disabilities and limited English proficiency (Program 3.4.1.A and 3.4.1.B). resource areas Lack of acceptance of Housing Choice/Section 8 Voucher holders in moderate and high resource areas Encourage landlords and property managers in high resource areas to advertise their units to Section 8 voucher holders (Program 3.4.2.B).
 Availability of higher-density housing options in these areas.
-Provide education to landlords and property managers on fair housing rights and requirements/discrimination (Program 5.1.1).
-Work with trusted community partners to provide linguistically and digitally accessible and culturally relevant housing search assistance (Program 5.2.1).
-Conduct racial equity impact assessments of City policies for potential unintended fair housing impacts on people of color and work with stakeholders to address those impacts (Program 5.2.1).
-Pursue funding for culturally relevant financial empowerment services to help community members of color remove economic barriers to accessing housing like credit scores and income documentation (Program 5.2.1).
+Work with trusted community partners to provide linguistically and digitally accessible and culturally relevant housing search assistance (Program 3.4.2.C).
+Provide education to landlords and property managers on fair housing rights and requirements/discrimination (Program 5.1.1.E).
+Conduct racial equity impact assessments of City policies for potential unintended fair housing impacts on people of color and work with stakeholders to address those impacts (Program 5.2.1.A).
+Pursue funding for culturally relevant financial empowerment services to help community members of color remove economic barriers to accessing housing like credit scores and income documentation (Program 5.2.1.C).